ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 Another decision is about how to predict new entries into kindergarten.
 Calculating the ratio of incoming kindergarten children to local birth rates from five years prior typically handles this.

-Mathematically, regression models include the CSR as a special case.
-Here, the grade progression ratio regresses against a constant term.
-This results in an arithmetic average of past observed values.
+## Regression and Structural Models

-## Structural and Regression Models
+More sophisticated prediction models attempt to explain the "why" behind enrollment changes by using multiple regression or structural equations.

-More sophisticated models attempt to explain the "why" behind enrollment changes by using multiple regression or structural equations.
+Regression models use the correlation between historical enrollment data alongside external variables to project future enrollment.
+For example, a regression model might find that enrollment is correlated with local unemployment rates, and use projected unemployment rates to forecast enrollment.
+The CSR method can be seen as a special case of a regression model where the only predictor is the previous year's enrollment.

-Structural equation models define enrollment in a specific grade as the sum of the previous year's enrollment in the prior grade, adjusted for net migration, net transfers to private schools, non-promotions, and dropouts.
+Structural equation models combine multiple regression equations to model more complex relationships between enrollment and various predictors, such as population growth, economic conditions, and policy changes.
+These models can capture feedback loops and interactions between variables, providing a more nuanced understanding of enrollment dynamics.

-One major benefit of using regression models is the ability to include exogenous variables in the projections.
+One major benefit of using these more complex models is the ability to include external, new variables in the projections beyond historical enrollment data.
 Such external variables include population growth rates, per capita income, unemployment rates, and employment growth.

-## Approaches to Modeling
+## Approaches to Modeling School- and District-Level Projections

-We can also categorize enrollment projections based on the computational approach used to generate projections.
+Different computational approaches exist for modeling enrollment projections at the school and district levels, including top-down, bottom-up, and hybrid models.

 Top-down models start with a district-wide projection and then allocate students to individual schools based on historical percentages or current enrollment shares.